zigpy/zha-device-handlers/README.md

 Note!
 If your Home Assistant is running inside a container then you must then you must edit and add the file inside that container, see https://github.com/zigpy/zha-device-handlers/discussions/693

+6. Once the quirk is merge

+Remove the custom quirk and possibly the whole folder if it's the last one.
+Make sure to revert at least `enable_quirks: true` to `false` in the settings then reboot home assistant
 # Thanks

 - Special thanks to damarco for the majority of the device tracker code